 Identifying The Problem

 Identifying the issue of stripped door hinge holes can be tricky.
-The main indication that there is an issue with a door hinge hole being stripped is when the screws used to attach it to the frame do not fit snugly, or at all.
+(Related: How to Adjust A Soft Close Hinge) The main indication that there is an issue with a door hinge hole being stripped is when the screws used to attach it to the frame do not fit snugly, or at all.
 This situation causes damage to both the wood and the hardware due to excessive force needed in order to secure them together.
 Repairing this problem requires preparation before beginning the process.
 It is important to identify if the cause of stripping was due to incorrect installation, wear over time, or other factors such as water damage or rot in order for the repairs made to last long term.
 Moving forward into preparing the door hinge will ensure successful repair of any damaged areas around these holes.

 Preparing The Door Hinge